-This tour connects two most visited cities — Luang Prabang to Vientiane in Laos through an array of mountain landscapes.
-Northern Laos is home to mountains covered with lush tropical forests, river valleys and hill-tribe cultures.
-The rolling terrain combined with gradual climbs from low-lying riverside valleys are just perfect – a cyclist’s delight.
+This tour connects the two most visited cities — Luang Prabang to Vientiane in Laos through an array of mountain landscapes.
+Northern Laos is home to mountains covered with lush tropical forests, river valleys, and hill-tribe cultures.
+The rolling terrain combined with gradual climbs from low-lying riverside valleys is just perfect – a cyclist’s delight.

 This friendly, down-to-earth region embodies the hospitality that you will experience.
 Make sure you spend time with villagers in rural areas because the feeling that you are almost one of them is priceless!

 60km or 36mi

 myriad landscapesTraverse through the most popular circuit in Laos through an array spectacular mountain and rural landscapes.

 |DAY 1||Luang Prabang||The Sanctuary Hotel||D||12km / 7mi||cycling|

 |DAY 3||Kasi||Vanphisit GH||B,L,D||60km / 36mi||cycling|